lumotist/backend/README.md

 	}

 ### Register
-Performing a POST request with the new users `username`, `email` and `password` will register that user, and return a auth token.
+Performing a POST request to `/account/register` with the new users `username`, `email` and `password` will register that user, and return a auth token.
 Example POST request:

 	{